CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_releaseconfig2.PNG" alt="Edit release" width="400px"/>

-  Scroll back down to 'ConfigSecrets' and make sure your Azure subscription and Container registry are still there (they should be, but you may have to select your Azure subscription again).
+  Scroll back down to 'Secrets' and make sure your Azure subscription and Container registry are still there (they should be, but you may have to select your Azure subscription again).

   We can now move on to the second task in our AKS deployment phase.
 Simply repeat the steps above and save your release.